Parameter Modifiers (ref, out, in)¶

 Calculate(in largeData); // or just Calculate(largeData)

-- Call site keywords will map directly to C# ref/out/in
+- Call site ref/out/in keywords map directly to C#

 See Also¶